Standardized dress code

 Many of our elementary and middle schools have a standardized dress policy.
 This policy requires students to wear certain types of clothing but not specific brands of clothing.

-Each school has the option to choose days when alternative clothing may be worn.
-For example: School Spirit Day, College Day, Career Day, Free-Dress Day, etc.
+Each school has the option to choose days when alternative clothing may be worn (ex.
+School Spirit Day, Career Day, Free-Dress Day, etc.)

 - Red, navy or white polo-style shirts with no logos (short or long sleeve)